fons/JavaOdeInt/README.md

 Between the Java interface and the Fortran packages sits a very thin C-layer.
 The purpose of C interface is two-fold: To provide [bridj](https://github.com/nativelibs4java/BridJ) with a header file from which it can generate the Java classes and to provide a very simple interface to the Fortran routines.

-This simple C interface only requires a callback function, dimensionality, the initial conditions and the time interval, plus any additional parameters.
+This simple C interface requires only the very basics :a callback function, the dimensionality of the ode system, the initial conditions and the time interval, plus any additional parameters.
 The results are written to a user provided stack.

 The C function executes a loop over the fortran function and writes the results to the user supplied  stack.
 It may also change some of the integration parameters if it detects that a larger number os steps are needed.